stevearrants/styleguide/docs/specificwords.md

 -   **p.m.**
 -   **URLs** should be lowercase, even when they appear at the start of a sentence.
-For example, *ipaas.com is our web address.* If a URL ends a sentence, do not include terminal punctuation.
+For example, *ipaas.com is our web address.* If a URL ends a sentence; do not include terminal punctuation.
 For example, *This URL goes to www.ipaas.com*
 -   **Wi-Fi**

-Do you have any you'd like to add?